China stimulus unnecessary, risks long-term damage

 Boucher - deputy head of the organisation that bills itself as the global policy think-tank to the world's most important economies and in Beijing for a conference on international trade - said China had ample policy tools at its disposal without resorting to fiscal stimulus.

 "It is not just a question of money," Boucher said.
-"The Chinese authorities have a whole variety of tools to use to stabilise the right level of growth...
-I think signs that Chinese growth is stabilising at a steadier level, a more sustainable level, would be good for everybody."
+"The Chinese authorities have a whole variety of tools to use to stabilize the right level of growth...
+I think signs that Chinese growth is stabilizing at a steadier level, a more sustainable level, would be good for everybody."

 SLOWER GROWTH, MORE REFORM